Reviews

 Celestron 127EQ PowerSeeker Review – Not Recommended

-Celestron’s PowerSeeker 127EQ is so bad that we’re genuinely baffled as to who in the world would’ve given this product a green light for manufacturing.
+Celestron’s PowerSeeker 127EQ is so bad that I'm genuinely baffled as to who in the world would’ve given this product a green light for manufacturing.

 Celestron StarSense Explorer DX 102AZ Reviewed: Partially Recommended

-The StarSense Explorer DX 102 is a nice telescope, but a fully computerized instrument or a manual scope with more aperture might be a better pick.
+The StarSense Explorer DX 102 is a nice telescope, but I consider a fully computerized instrument or a manual scope with more aperture to be a better pick.
+There's also a cheaper and similar Popular Science version of the scope that I'd prefer in its place.

 Celestron’s PowerSeeker 50AZ Reviewed – Not Recommended